This is the French Riviera itinerary you’ll want to steal… and you can!

 Our next destination for the day is Saint-Jean-Cap-Ferrat, which is located just a few kilometers from Villefranche-sur-Mer.
 You could visit by car but where’s the fun in that?
 We suggest you rent a bike in Villefranche-sur-Mer.
 Reserve your vélo at Eco-loc and bike your way to Saint-Jean-Cap-Ferrat.

 This glamorous peninsula is an exclusive playground dotted with luxurious villas on pine-tree dotted lands.
-The bays hide some of the most scenic beaches on the French Riviera, such as Plage Cros dei Pin, Plage des Fossettes and Plage Paloma.
+The bays hide some of the most scenic beaches on the French Riviera, such as Plage Cros dei Pin, Plage des Fossettes and Plage de la Paloma.
 Saint-Jean-Cap-Ferrat’s town center is picture-perfect in every way.

-The absolute highlight is the Villa Ephrussi de Rothschild.
+The absolute highlight is Villa Ephrussi de Rothschild.
 This fabulous palace with its hilltop location is home to nine themed gardens, one more beautiful than the other.
 Whether you overlook the Mediterranean from one of the balconies or the gorgeous tearoom terrace, the sea views are out of this world.

 For dinner, head to restaurant Mademoiselle in the heart of Saint-Jean-Cap-Ferrat or take your pick from one of the seafood restaurants overlooking the port of Villefranche-sur-Mer.